DanielNeris/DanielNeris/README.md

 👨🏻‍💻 **About Me**

-I’m a Full Stack & Blockchain Engineer with 7+ years of experience delivering scalable solutions across tokenization, financial systems, and digital banking — leading projects end-to-end from architecture to deployment.
+I’m a Full Stack & Blockchain Engineer with 7+ years of experience delivering scalable solutions across tokenization, financial systems, and digital banking leading projects end-to-end from architecture to deployment.
 I've designed and developed decentralized applications and tokenized asset platforms using Solidity, Ethereum standards, and modern JavaScript frameworks.

-Currently exploring the intersection of **on-chain finance**, **asset tokenization**, and **AI-powered Web3 experiences**.
+Currently exploring the intersection of **on-chain finance**, **asset tokenization**, and **AI powered Web3 experiences**.

 Let’s connect on [LinkedIn](https://www.linkedin.com/in/danielneris) or visit [danielneris.com](https://danielneris.com) 🔗